 How Incognito mode works

 In Incognito, none of your browsing history, cookies and site data, or information entered in forms are saved on your device.
-This means your activity doesn’t show up in your Chrome browser history, so people who also use your device won’t see your activity.
+This means that your activity doesn’t appear in your Chrome browser history, so that people who also use your device won’t see your activity.
 Websites see you as a new user and won’t know who you are, as long as you don’t sign in.

 How Incognito mode protects your privacy

 - Browsing in Incognito mode means that your activity data isn’t saved on your device, or to a Google Account that you’re not signed in to.